 - 2.MiFID (II): The EU Financial directive explained

 Most retail investors that trade on their own already noticed since the beginning of 2018.
 As a European, it’s not possible to buy US Exchange Traded Funds (ETFs) anymore.
-If you were trying to find out how to buy US ETF in Europe, I hate to burst your bubble but there is no straight forward for this after a new regulation.
+If you were trying to find out how to buy US ETF in Europe, I hate to burst your bubble but there is no straight forward for this after a new regulation (no, options aren’t straightforward).
 The main culprit?
 One acronym: PRIIPs.

 PRIIPs stands for Packaged Retail and Insurance-based Investment Products.
 Phew, that’s a mouthful, isn’t it?
 No wonder the abbreviation is used most of the time.

 But what do these fancy words mean?
 According to Investopedia:

 The term PRIIPs, created by the European Commission to regulate the underlying market, is defined as any product that is manufactured by the financial services industry, to provide investment opportunities to retail investors, where the amount repayable is subject to fluctuation because of exposure to reference values or the performance of underlying assets not directly purchased by the retail investor.”

 Investopedia gives a clear explanation on the definition of PRIIPs, but it doesn’t answer why it exactly impacts European investors.